 One of the toughest things to accomplish as a real estate photographer is to capture the full extent of a property.
-Sure, you’ll have your wide angle lens to get as much in frame as you can manage, but sometimes it’s still not enough.
+Sure, you’ll have your wide-angle lens to get as much in the frame as you can manage, but sometimes it’s still not enough.
 That’s where drone photography has been really valuable.
-By adding in the aerial perspective, you can give buyers a birds eye view of the whole property and the surrounding neighborhood as well.
+By adding in the aerial perspective, you can give buyers a birds-eye view of the whole property and the surrounding neighborhood as well.

-It’s another tool in your arsenal as a real estate photographer and, with a bit of practice, you should be able to deliver high quality and engaging images that add more value to clients and more money in your pocket.
+It’s another tool in your arsenal as a real estate photographer and, with a bit of practice, you should be able to deliver high-quality and engaging images that add more value to clients and more money to your pocket.

 5 Tips to Becoming a Great Drone Photographer